 - You must be at least 18 years old

-- You need a license to sell insurance for every state that you agency will sell in. -- Click Here to Get Your License
+- You need a license to sell insurance for every state that your agency will sell in

 - Some insurance companies will require you to hold a securities license (ex.
 Series 6 license) so that you can market and sell variable life insurance products